eccos/aniListStartDateUpdater/README.md

   Select "List type: AniList Anime List" (Save the XML as a backup)
 2. Upload the exported MAL XML in the "Upload MAL XML" section
 3. An updated XML "anilistAnimeUpdatedStartDate.xml" should automatically download, but if not, hit the Download link
-4. In [AniList's XML Importer](https://anilist.co/settings/import), check "Overwrite anime already on my list"
-5. Upload the downloaded file in step 3
+4. In [AniList's XML Importer](https://anilist.co/settings/import), check "Overwrite anime already on my list", then upload the downloaded file in step 3